chryzsh/DarthSidious/domain-admin-in-30-minutes.md

 This is an experience from a real internal domain pentest.
 Customer name has obviously been removed.

-Goal here is going from network access only to domain admin.
+Goal here is going from network access only to domain admin \(DA\).
 This process takes about 30 min.

+**A few key points:**

-This particular customer had removed regular users as local admins from workstations, so using responding and relaying didn't give us much here.
-This is after all a pretty old attack vector, although it has a good success rate.
+* This particular customer had removed regular users as local admins from workstations, so using responding and relaying didn't give us much here.
+This is after all a pretty old attack vector, although it has a very good success rate when regular users are local admins on their workstations.
+* Certain amout of luck involved, but with such a huge domain and so many admins there will always be a way to DA
+* Policy did not allow domain admins to remote into workstations.
+* There was lockout on both admin and domain admin users after five tries.
+* Important to not lock anybody out!

 ### Null session on domain controller \(DC\)